moonbeam-foundation/grants/revised/moonwell-proposal.md

 The Moonwell community will also commit to providing monthly updates regarding emissions and grant usage on the Moonbeam Forum, as recommended in the  [Trance 2 Update post](https://forum.moonbeam.network/t/ecosystem-grants-program-tranche-2-update/873): “Teams that receive the grant should update the community via the forums on progress on a regular basis; a minimum of 1 update per month is required.

 It is anticipated that the grant funds from Tranche 2 would be distributed from early August 2023, to February 2024, at a rate of approximately 400K GLMR per 4 week reward interval.
-In total, a grant of 2M GLMR has been requested.
-Should the final allocation fall short of this request, our utilization blueprint will remain unchanged.
-However, please note that a reduction in the granted amount would proportionally diminish both the distribution rates and the potency of these incentives, impacting their ability to achieve the intended objectives outlined above.

 ### Collaborations